javiplx/javiplx.github.io/k8s.md

 using tools as [kubectx](https://github.com/ahmetb/kubectx/blob/master/README.md) for comfortable context switching might become a must.
 In that path, showing some [kubernetes environment values on prompt](https://github.com/jonmosco/kube-ps1/blob/master/README.md) is likely also useful

 The default `kube-ps1` becomes a bit redundant, as the context encapsulates both the cluster & namespace.
-Changing `KUBE_PS1_NS_ENABLE` is an option, but we can just replace the context name with the cluster one
+Disabling with `KUBE_PS1_NS_ENABLE` is an option, but we can just replace the context name with the cluster one
 ```bash
 _kube_ps1_get_cluster() {